zhexuphd/zhexuphd.github.io/_news/announcement_6.md

 related_posts: false
 ---

 So happy to share that three of my leading and co-authored papers have been accepted for [ICA 2026](https://www.icahdq.org/mpage/ICA26)!
-We’ll be presenting some cool new work on refugee displacement, climate change, and Chinese podcast politics.
 Super excited for the conference and can't wait to see everyone in South Africa!